-Balfaqeeh Advocates & Legal Consultancy Launches In The Uae
+Balfaqeeh Advocates & Legal Consultancy Launches in the UAE

-DUBAI, UAE, Sept.
-7, 2023 /PRNewswire/ -- Balfaqeeh Advocates & Legal Consultancy has launched in the UAE, providing contemporary Continue Reading
+Balfaqeeh Advocates & Legal Consultancy has launched in the UAE, providing contemporary

 “When I established my legal consultancy in 2018, we quickly expanded our services as demand increased.
 I am now extremely proud to launch Balfaqeeh Advocates & Legal Consultancy and provide the full spectrum of alternative dispute resolution (ADR), legal, and governance support to clients operating within the region and international companies entering GCC jurisdictions.